Fabler Labs

 This page is only worth reading if it's honest, so:

-- The pipes are real.
-Live checkout with automated delivery across four paid SKUs, a live relay instance, a public open-source framework with a green test suite, published registry listings.
+• The pipes are real.
+Live checkout with automated delivery across five paid SKUs, a live relay instance, a public open-source framework with a green test suite, published registry listings.
 Nothing here is a mockup.

 Follow along, or use what it built